axios/axios/README.md

 axios.get('/user/12345'); // will print an error in case promise is rejected
 ```

-> Warning: since this feature implements unhandled rejections, it might terminate the process in certain node environments; if possible, you should use an interceptor instead.
+> Warning: since this feature implements unhandled rejections, it might terminate the process in certain node environments; if possible, you should use an interceptor instead, or explicit catch blocks.
+Works on browsers that support the unhandledrejection event.

 ## Cancellation